 Punahou’s tennis program offers group and private instruction that develops and challenges students of all ages and ability levels.

 Open to the community, grades 1 – 8

-Group lessons emphasize a fun, learning environment, and instruction that focuses on developing fundamental tennis skills and the teaching of positive character development and sportsmanship.
-All of this is to assist the student in learning to play the game of tennis, the "Sport of a Lifetime!"
+Group lessons emphasize a fun learning environment and instruction that focuses on developing fundamental tennis skills, teaching positive character traits and encouraging good sportsmanship.
 Students advance to different levels according to individual progress, sometimes remaining within the same program for more than a year.
-Group lessons are a terrific way to introduce the game of tennis to a student new to the sport, or to someone who wants to learn the basics of the game in a group atmosphere.
+Group lessons are a terrific way to learn the basics of the game in a group atmosphere.